swipswaps/raspiBackup/README.md

 ## Installer [(Code)](https://github.com/framps/raspiBackup/tree/master/installation)

-The installer uses menus, checklists and radiolists similar to raspi-config and helps to install and configure major options of raspiBackup and in 5 minutes the first backup can be created.
+The installer uses menus, checklists and radiolists similar to raspi-config and helps to install and configure major options of raspiBackup and in about 5 minutes the first backup can be created.

 Kick off the installation with